DamienIrving/teaching/carpentries_connect_2021.md

 - Submit an issue first for large contributions (i.e. before working on a PR)

 It helps if:
-- You've taught the lesson
+- You've seen the lesson in action (as an instructor, helper or learner)

 Don't worry if:
 - [Previewing pages locally](https://carpentries.github.io/lesson-example/07-checking/index.html) is too hard